GHPReporter/Ghpr.Core/README.md

  - Go to `about:config`
  - Find `security.fileuri.strict_origin_policy` parameter
  - Set it to `false`

+####Chrome

+ - Close your Chrome
+ - Launch it with `--allow-file-access-from-files` option:
+    - eg C:\PATH TO\chrome.exe --allow-file-access-from-files

 # How to publish the report in Jenkins